 - Higher score, lower cost: pricing improves in tiers, with the most favorable terms generally reserved for scores of 740+ — and the benefit largely levels off above 760.

 - Below 620?
-You still have options: an FHA loan allows scores as low as 580 with 3.5% down — or you can spend a few months crossing the 620 line.
+You still have options: an FHA loan allows scores as low as 580 with its standard minimum down payment — or you can spend a few months crossing the 620 line.

 - 620 is the standard minimum conventional score in 2026 (Fannie Mae / Freddie Mac).